-In Singapore, mature job seekers tend to face a bunch of challenges that fresh graduates and younger applicants don’t.
+In Malaysia, mature job seekers tend to face a bunch of challenges that fresh graduates and younger applicants don’t.
 As the years go by, employees perceive older workers to be more experienced but less skilled and more resistant to change.

 Follow the steps below to make your CV more appealing: